-We can’t help your team get there, but we can surely help you plan for that big trip … you know, just in case.
+We can surely help you plan for that big trip … you know, just in case.
 We’ve put together a handy resource guide for everything related to attending Super Bowl LIII, from traveling to Atlanta to enjoying yourself during Super Bowl week.

 Fliers to Atlanta go through Hartsfield-Jackson Atlanta International Airport (ATL), one of the world’s busiest airports and the center of operations for Delta Air Lines.
 All other major U.S. carriers offer service to ATL, so options are plentiful — even if fares might not be bargain-basement low on Super Bowl week.

 If the budget really is a concern and fares are too high for your liking, consider flying into Birmingham-Shuttlesworth International Airport (BHM) in Alabama.
 From there, it’s a 150-mile drive east via Interstate 20.
 If you don’t plan to rent a car, Greyhound and Megabus offer bus service between the two cities.

 Mercedes-Benz Stadium is located on the western edge of downtown Atlanta, near State Farm Arena and within walking distance of many other Atlanta attractions — notably the Georgia World Congress Center, Centennial Olympic Park, CNN Center, Georgia Aquarium, the College Football Hall of Fame and much more.